Meditrax provides an extensive selection of services in the following areas. To find out more, simply click the link.

 All Meditrax audits are conducted by a Meditrax pharmacist and consider safe medication management, as well as the most relevant, up-to-date legal requirements.

-Medication Management Systems Audit
+Medication Management and Risk Audit

 The audit, which is conducted as per accreditation criterion 2.7, provides recommendations for action, enables facilities to demonstrate evidence of an external audit and supports continuous improvement in aged care facilities.